Buoys

 Buoy Season

-• Buoy Season runs from Saturday of Memorial Day Weekend to September 30.
+Buoy season runs from May 22 (the Friday of Memorial Day Weekend) through September 30.

-• Buoy Applications available on the website starting February 1
+Buoy applications are available on the website starting February 1

 RTO Assessment must be current

-Homeowner must be current on their annual RTO HOA assessments to be eligible.
-If you are a Cabin Renter, the Homeowner of your rented cabin must be current on their RTO assessment for you to apply for a buoy.
-The HOA will verify payment status before accepting Cabin Renter Buoy applications.
+Homeowner must be current on their annual RTO HOA assessments to be eligible to apply for a buoy.
+The HOA will verify payment status before accepting Buoy Applications.

 How to Request a Buoy